reimagined/resolve/docs/read-side.md

 **View Models** are ephemeral Read Models that are queried based on aggregate ID.
 They have the following properties:

-- View Models do not store persistent state and do not use the Read Model store and are rebuilt on every request.
+- View Models are rebuilt on every request.
+They do not store persistent state and do not use the Read Model store.
 - View Models are queried based on aggregate ID and can maintain a WebSocket connection to push data updates to the client.
 - View Model projections are defined in a format that is isomorphic with Redux reducers so their code can also be used on the client side to define reducer logic.